khilnani/ec2-remote.serverless/README.md

 ## AWS Setup

 Since we're working with AWS Lambda and AWS API Gateway, we need to setup AWS credentials.
 We are also going to use the Serverless framework to manage the AWS tech stack.

+> - The role Serverless needs requires a lot of privilages.
+> - The role used to setup and deploy is different from the permissions set on the lambda code that runs.
-> Serverless needs a lot of privilages even if manually setup.
-If this concerns you, create a new AWS account to play around with.
+> - If this concerns you, create a new AWS account to play around with.

 ### Serverless AWS credentials setup